The math that never adds up

 Most task management advice assumes you control your own schedule.
 That assumption is the first thing to go when you have kids.
 A 2023 Pew Research Center study found that 62% of parents report that being a parent has been harder than they expected, with mothers reporting significantly higher rates of difficulty than fathers [2].
 The standard advice to “batch your tasks” or “eat the frog first thing” ignores the reality that your frog might get interrupted by a daycare call at 9:15am.

-Pew Research Center found that 62% of parents say being a parent has been harder than they expected, with working mothers experiencing significantly higher difficulty levels than working fathers across all income brackets [2].
+Pew Research Center found that 62% of parents say being a parent has been harder than they expected, with mothers reporting significantly higher rates of difficulty than fathers [2].

 The second failure point is invisible labor.
-Eve Rodsky, author of Fair Play, documented that household management involves three stages: conceiving (noticing a task needs doing), planning (figuring out how), and executing (doing it) [3].
-Most task management systems only capture execution.
-The fastest way to reduce mental load for working parents is to externalize invisible tasks — the conception and planning layers that stay unshared in most households.
+Eve Rodsky, author of Fair Play, documented that household management involves three stages she labels conception (noticing a task needs doing), planning (figuring out how), and execution (doing it) [3].
+This conception-planning-execution sequence is the heart of the Fair Play framework, and most task systems only ever capture the execution stage.
+The fastest way to reduce mental load for working parents is to externalize the invisible tasks, the conception and planning layers that stay unshared in most households.

 Task management for working parents: the Dual-Context Method

-The Dual-Context Method is a 4-step task management framework we developed for working parents that processes both professional and household tasks through a single capture-process-prioritize-execute pipeline, using context tags and buffer blocks to handle the unpredictability of managing two life domains simultaneously.
+The Dual-Context Method is a 4-step task management framework we developed at Goals and Progress for working parents that processes both professional and household tasks through a single capture-process-prioritize-execute pipeline, using context tags and buffer blocks to handle the unpredictability of managing two life domains simultaneously.

-Unlike single-context systems like GTD or strict time blocking, what we call the Dual-Context Method acknowledges that working parents need a system that handles two kinds of urgency, two sets of stakeholders, and a high degree of daily unpredictability.
+Unlike single-context systems like David Allen’s Getting Things Done or strict time blocking, the Dual-Context Method acknowledges that working parents need a system that handles two kinds of urgency, two sets of stakeholders, and a high degree of daily unpredictability.

 The Dual-Context Method works by externalizing the mental load into a single visible system instead of relying on one partner’s memory to hold the family together.
 Here are the four steps.